cougz/ovh-techlabs/platform/README.md

 A comprehensive workshop environment management system designed to automate the lifecycle of OVHcloud Public Cloud Projects for technical workshops and customer demonstrations.
 The system eliminates manual deployment processes by providing a self-service platform where workshop organizers can create, manage, and automatically clean up isolated cloud environments for each attendee.

+## 📌 Current Status

+**Production Ready** - The system is fully operational and deployed in production.
+All features have been implemented and tested, including:
+- ✅ Complete workshop lifecycle management
+- ✅ OVH API integration with real resource provisioning
+- ✅ CSV bulk import with OVH-compliant username validation
+- ✅ Timezone-aware scheduling with automatic cleanup
+- ✅ Dark mode theme with animated toggle
+- ✅ Full test coverage (100% for implemented features)
+- ✅ Docker deployment with health monitoring

 ## 🚀 Features

 ### Core Functionality